CycloneDX/cdxgen/README.md

 - Apache maven is required for parsing pom.xml
 - gradle or gradlew is required to parse gradle projects
+- sbt is required for parsing scala sbt projects

+### Automatic usage detection (Node.js)

+There is a basic AST parser powered by babel-parser to detect packages that are imported and used in Node.js and TypeScript projects.
+Such imported packages would automatically have their `scope` property set to `required`.
+This attribute can be later used for various purposes.
+For example, [dep-scan](https://github.com/appthreat/dep-scan) use this attribute to prioritize vulnerabilities.

 ## Usage